Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In the second dimension, we have to add two lines, shown as green squares, that join at the one unit.
+In the second dimension, we have to add two lines that add by one, shown as green squares that join at one unit.

 <br /><br />

-When we input 5 into our function, it adds it together as follows.
+When we input five into our function, it adds them together as follows:

 <br /><br />